-- Create a sense of place that better connects the east and west sides of the neighborhood
+- Create a sense of place that better connects the east and west sides of the neighborhood across the freeway.

-- Encourage walking and biking to the station
+- Encourage walking and biking to the station.

 - Encourage spreading pick-up and drop-off activity of shuttle operators along the underpass to take pressure off of the curbs along the plaza.